FertiTOX®

 Cancer therapies can harm the gonads.
 In high risk situations fertility preservation treatments such as freezing of oocytes, ovarian tissue, sperm and testicular tissue might be required.
 However, data about the risks of specific cancer therapies and the necessity to perform fertility preservation treatments is very limited.

-Therefore the platform FertiTOX® will be set up to present systematically reviewed published data on the gonadotoxicity as well as prospectively collected data, collected in 3 countries by around 70 centers in Germany, Switzerland and Austria, mainly belonging to the network FertiPROTEKT®.
-The platform will be finished around 2025/2026.
+Therefore the platform FertiTOX® will be set up to present systematically reviewed published data on the gonadotoxicity as well as prospectively collected data, collected in 3 countries by around 60 centres in Germany, Switzerland and Austria, having started data collection in 2024.
+These centres mainly belong to the network FertiPROTEKT®.
+The platform will be set up in 2026.

 Participating countries